-The ArduiTaM is a fully functional automatic tuning and matching system for use in NMR or MRI systems.
-Despite its simplicity, the ArduiTaM exhibits high precision, reliability, and, most importantly, a negligible influence on NMR signal fidelity.
-By utilising an ADF4351 frequency synthesiser, the ArduiTaM is completely independent of the spectrometer and conveniently covers a frequency range of 35 MHz to 4.4 GHz, making it compatible with most commercial NMR or MRI frequencies.
-Moreover, its very low cost (around EUR 100 for the chip components at the time of writing) makes it particularly attractive for use with multiresonant probes and MRI phased arrays.
+ArduiTaM is a fully functional automatic tuning and matching system for use in NMR or MRI systems.
+Despite its simplicity, ArduiTaM exhibits high precision, reliability, and most importantly, a negligible influence on NMR signal fidelity.
+By utilising an ADF4351 frequency synthesizer, ArduiTaM is completely independent of the spectrometer, and conveniently covers a frequency range of 35 MHz to 4.4 GHz, making it compatible with most commercial NMR or MRI frequencies.
+Moreover, its very low cost (around 100 Euros for the chip components at the time of writing) makes it particularly attractive for use with multi-resonant probes and MRI phased arrays.
 Away from MR, other potential applications, such as antennas, resonators, and impedance matching networks, may stand to benefit as well.